MiCA

 Q: When does my firm offer services ‘in Europe’?

-A: The regulator is quick to assume that services are offered ‘in Europe’.
-Only when a firm is established outside Europe, and the services are exclusively provided at the initiative of the European user, there is no provision of services ‘in Europe’.
+A: The regulator fairly quickly assumes that services are offered ‘in Europe’.
+Only when a company is based outside Europe, and the services are provided solely at the initiative of the European client, is there no question of offering services ‘in Europe”.

 Q: What is the difference between a CASP and a VASP?